amnasyeda/code-refactor/README.md

 # code-refactor
-The first challenge assignment for UofT Bootcamp which is an HTML-CSS-Git Challenge.
-Purpose: to recode a webpage to be functional through all links and look professional and attractive.
+The first assignment for UofT Bootcamp which is an HTML-CSS-Git Challenge.
+Purpose: to recode a webpage in order to be functional through all links; it must also look professional and attractive.
+The project mocked a real-world client assignment, essentially demonstrating one's abilities to contrive a functioning webpage.